 Main organiser: Mission Opérationnelle Transfrontalière

-More info on EURegionsWeek.
+More info and the presentations online on EURegionsWeek.

 Description of the Workshop